HackPack/HackUnit/README.md

 Future Plans
 ------------

 I would like to implement collection type assertions.
 These may take the form of `$assert->map($myMap)->hasSameKeysAs($expectedMap);` or similar.
-If you have suggestions for the types of assertions that could be made on collections, please open a ticket!
+If you have suggestions for the types of assertions that could be made on collections, please open an issue!

 How HackUnit loads tests
 ------------------------